OmkarBansod02/Liftpilot/README.md

 A focused exploration of self-improving landing pages.

-Liftpilot is a Next.js app that walks a single landing page through one complete optimization loop:
+Liftpilot is a Next.js project that walks a single landing page through one complete optimization loop:

 **audit → observe → diagnose → generate → approve → test → deploy**